merwynfernandes/automation-task-wdio/README.md

-## HeyJobs test automation task submission
+## Test Automation using webdriverIO
 As a first step, run the React/Redux AUT.
 For this you can use npm as follows: